golax/fizzbuzz/README.md

 # fizzbuzz
-a possible answer to the fizzbuzz question, in addition to several others :'
+a possible answer to the fizzbuzz question, in addition to several other questions that come up :'